DNin01/Scratch-projects/README.md

 See [Downloading and Opening](./INSTALLING.md) for instructions.
 All you need is a modern web browser.

-## License and giving credit
+## License

 Content in this repository is licensed under a [Creative Commons Attribution 4.0 license](./LICENSE) _unless otherwise stated_.
+Other licenses include [Creative Commons Attribution-ShareAlike 2.0](./LICENSE-CC-BY-SA-2.0.txt).
+At the bottom of every Scratch project README, the license terms in use will be clearly listed, and you can find the full documents in the repository's root directory.

-You are free to use, adapt, and reshare that content, provided that you give attribution (preferably a mention of my name, a link to this repository, and the copyright license in use).
-It's best to provide attribution both in the repository containing your Scratch project file (if you have one) and inside your Scratch project itself.
+It's good to provide attribution both in the repository containing your Scratch project file (if you have one) and inside your Scratch project itself.

-By default, it's not possible to add clickable links inside Scratch projects, so just showing the URL which users can manually type in is sufficient.
+By default, it's not possible to add clickable links inside Scratch projects, so just showing the repository's URL which users can manually type in is generally sufficient.

 <details open><summary>Example</summary>